chardso/Hardware-and-software-development-prototypes-through-technological-innovations/README.md

 ﻿
 - Adjumani district hosting a great number of refugees from south sudan who were forced to leave their ancentral homes due to out break of war which has left sudan unsafe for a period of time .this has led to increased population with a great number of youths un educated and unskilled .
 ﻿
-Students graduating from junior express vocational training school and have no start up capital to resume practicing the acquired skills.
-﻿

-- Transport limitations also affected the implimentation of this project as in there was no transport budgets enabling access of distant refugee settlements though they have shown great interest in empowering them with knowledge in creative innovations like building led light systems,small hand radios prototypes and solar chargers since they face a challenge of power for reading books and charging their phones.

-***led light for reading books***
-﻿
-***solar chargers for charging phones***

-***Radio transmitter***
+<h2>problems faced during the implementation of the project</h2>

+- Hight material costs  due to delayed entry funding ,by the time we recieved funds,the mentoring program had already started and this couldn't enable us travel to the main city to acquire the materials at the reduced costs otherwise the budget for materials was enough and that could purchase materials which could run the project successful and excess would  be used for training the team for the whole year otherwise in our locality material costs have been doubled.

 - Network limitations,sometimes we could access the mentoring because of network breakages.

 - Lack of a nearby makerspace which could host and train/empower those out of school.

 - Limited training gadgets eg laptops,cameras as aresult it has led to poor quality images and videos and most of the refugees need empowerment in digital literacy.

+- Transport limitations also affected the implimentation of this project as in there was no transport budgets enabling access of distant refugee settlements though they have shown great interest in empowering them with knowledge in creative innovations like building led light systems,small hand radios prototypes and solar chargers since they face a challenge of power for reading books and charging their phones.

 <h2>Social  Impact of the project on the maker</h2>